-Are you planning to buy your first home in Seattle in 2017?
+Summary: Are you planning to buy your first home in Seattle in 2019 or 2020?
 Do you want to minimize your down payment expense?
 Give the FHA loan program a look.

 Earlier this week, we wrote about the increasing number of millennials who are buying homes, and how many of them are using FHA loans to finance their purchases.

 This mortgage program is particularly popular among first-time home buyers in Seattle.
 That’s because it offers a low down payment that is well suited to borrowers with limited funds, which is often the case for first-time buyers.